-Reduce Air Emissions to ensure Air Quality is within acceptable limits. k Actions Monitoring Targets Actions Pollution Scenario 1: Existing rumway setup under full utilisation In line with the ICAO emission reduction action plans and best practices with respect to airport-related air quality, the following "best practice" emission mitigation measures could be investigated for implementation of Scenario 1: • Implementation of measures to decrease the queuing lines. • Minimisation of the waiting time for parking. • Examination of permitting aircraft taxiing at higher speeds. • Limitation of the length of the course of taxiing. • Utilisation of aircraft-serving equipment with "cleaner" technology.
+Objective Reduce Air Emissions to ensure Air Quality is within acceptable limits.
+Risk Actions Monitoring Targets Risk Air Pollution Actions Scenario 1: Existing runway setup under full utilisation In line with the ICAO emission reduction action plans and best practices with respect to airport- related air quality, the following "best practice" emission mitigation measures could be investigated for implementation for Scenario 1: • Implementation of measures to decrease the queuing lines. • Minimisation of the waiting time for parking. • Examination of permitting aircraft taxiing at higher speeds. • Limitation of the length of the course of taxiing. • Utilisation of aircraft-serving equipment with "cleaner" technology.
 Scenario 2: Operations on the new runway 01/19 in the operational year However, the most suitable and cost-effective mitigation measures should be investigated, and an acceptable implementation timeframe should be established before the new runway reaches its capacity.
 Scenario 3: Operations on the new runway 01/19 at full capacity For Scenario 3, a number of mitigation measures should be considered for implementation in consultation with the various stakeholders associated with all the airport operations.
 In addition, in line with the noise impact recommendations, the airport-compatible land-use planning immediately south of the new runway would be recommended.
-As such, the identified potential mitigation measures are: • Encourage airport-compatible land-use planning. • Implement measures to decrease the queuing lines.
-The existing location of the monitoring station is suitable for current and future runway operations.
-The station is equipped to measure the ambient concentrations of SO2, NO2, O3, CO and PM10.
-Monitoring data must be reported on a biannual basis to the City of Cape Town Air Quality Information System as operated by SAWS, on an ongoing basis.
+As such, the identified potential mitigation measures are: Encourage airport-compatible land-use planning.
+Implement measures to decrease the queuing lines.
+Limit the length of the course of taxiing.
+Shutting down as many engines as possible when idling and taxiing.
+Monitoring The existing location of the monitoring station is suitable for current and future runway operations.
+The station is equipped to measure the ambient concentrations of SO 2 , NO 2 , O 3 , CO and PM 10 .
+Monitoring data must be reported on a biannual basis to the City of Cape Town Air Quality Management Unit and the South African Air Quality Information System as operated by SAWS, on an ongoing basis.
 Targets Acceptable Air Quality Standards.

 Remedial Action Investigate the provision of electricity at terminal gates, so as to minimise use of the APUs and GSE as much as possible.
 Non-compliance to be reported to Applicant and the Competent Authority.
-The manifering much about the electricity at terminal gates, so as to minimise use of the APUs and GSE as much as possible.
-ACTION The monitoring results should be reported on a biannual basis to the to the City of Cape Town Air Quality Information System as operated by SAWS, on an ongoing basis. r Quality Manager nent Unit and the South African Ali Quality Information system as operated by SAWS, on an ongoing basis.
+The monitoring results should be reported on a biannual basis to the to the City of Cape Town Ai nent Unit and the South African Air Quality Information System as operated by SAWS, on an ongoing basis.
 PERFORMANCE Date Details of Transgression Responsible Party Action Taken